 By: Penélope Lara (Translated by Patricia Minski)

-It has been a year since Ecuador and the rest of the countries around the world were hit unexpectedly by the coronavirus, that drastic change that affected millions of people around the world, changed the way of thinking of citizens, and has left us from one minute to another with “mass media communications” as our main way of communicating.
+It has been a year since Ecuador and the rest of the countries of the world were hit unexpectedly by the coronavirus, that drastic change that affected millions of people, changed our way of thinking and left us from one minute to the next with “mass media communications” as our main way of communicating with one another.

 When out of nowhere every day the only information that appeared on the news channels were simultaneous deaths everywhere, when out of nowhere we were reunited with our loved ones to then isolate ourselves for 5, 6, or 7 months, when out of nowhere we went out to entertainment centers and places outdoors to distract ourselves, it was at that moment when COVID-19 came to end the lives of our loved ones, newborn children, pregnant mothers, students, teachers, doctors, nurses, public officials, military and others.

-At that moment we were able to realize that life is ephemeral, that one day we are here and the next day we may not, that health is the most important thing we own as human beings, that without it we are nobody, we are nothing, that was the moment when we started changing our expectations and the thought of living every moment as if it were the last, was engraved forever in our minds.
+At that moment we realized that life is ephemeral, that one day we are here and the next day we may not be, that health is the most important thing we own as human beings, that without it we are nobody, we are nothing.
+It was at that moment that we started changing our expectations and living each moment as if it were our last.
+This was engraved forever in our minds.

-The WHO mentions that, due to the existence of inequality, there are some people who have less risk of suffering from a terminal disease, either because of their living conditions, the environment in which they grow up or the economic opportunities they have, making reference to the fact that the pandemic hit even harder the vulnerable sectors that were already immersed in a world of diseases and lack of resources.
+The WHO mentions that, due to the existence of inequality, some people are at lower risk of suffering from terminal disease due to their living conditions, the environment in which they grow up or the economic opportunities that they have.
+They indicated that the pandemic hit vulnerable sectors even harder, where disease and a lack of resources were already problematic.